estatewatch/estatewatch.github.io/content/estates/barnsbury.md

 In 2018, residents [accused](https://www.islingtongazette.co.uk/news/has-newlon-housing-trust-left-barnsbury-estate-to-rot-3795818) Newlon of neglecting the estate and _'running it into the ground'_.

 Planning permission was granted in 2022 for 950 new homes of which 50% affordable.

+In April 2023, Islington Council [resolved](https://democracy.islington.gov.uk/documents/s32602/Barnsbury%20disposal%20of%20land%20and%20release%20of%20restrictive%20covenant.pdf) to use CPO powers on behalf of Newlon Housing Association.

 ---